-For the standard k-means algorithm, with an equal distribution of data among the parallel processes, exactly the same amount of computation would be required by each process for clustering.
-However, use of the triangle inequality acceleration technique avoids many unnecessary distance evaluations.
-This reduction in computation will usually be different for different processes, inducing some load imbalance in the parallel cluster algorithm.
-The magnitude of load imbalance depends on the dataset and on the number of clusters desired.
-Figure 5 shows the load imbalance in terms of the number of distance calculations performed by each process (using 1024 processes) for the standard k-means and triangle inequality accelerated parallel k-means algorithms for the fullUS and AmeriFlux datasets.
-While some load imbalance is introduced by the triangle inequality acceleration algorithm, it is acceptable given the significant reduction in the computation achieved by it.
+For standard k-means algorithm, with equal distribution of data among the parallel processes, exactly same amount of computation would be required by each process for clustering.
+However, use of triangular inequality based acceleration technique avoids the unnecessary distance evaluations.
+This reduction in computation can be different for different processes inducing some load imbalance in the parallel cluster algorithm.
+Magnitude of load imbalance would depend on the dataset and on the number of clusters desired.
+Fig. 5 shows the load imbalance in terms of number of distance calculations done by each process (using 1024 processes) for standard k-means and triangular inequality based accelerated parallel k-means algorithms for three datasets.
+While some load imbalance is introduced by the triangular inequality based acceleration algorithm, it is acceptable given a significant reduction in the computation acheived by it.